 Taking part is at your own risk.

-When it comes to choosing a company name, superstitions don't seem to put people off.
+When it comes to choosing a company name, superstitions do not seem to put people off.
 A search on Companies House Service shows there are over 1600 companies with 'Thirteen' in their name.
 Over 46,000 companies are using 'Black cat' in their name and there are over 900 'Umbrella' companies.

-We don't appear to have any directors with the surnames 'Thirteen', 'Black cat' or 'Umbrella'.
+We do not appear to have any directors with the surnames 'Thirteen', 'Black cat' or 'Umbrella'.
 So, how do you see what companies are on the register or search for who's a director?
 It’s simple to do.

 Companies House Service makes our public data available free of charge, enabling both consumers and technology providers to access real-time updates on companies.
 You can view company information on the service without having to register to use it.